locxter/bkpvdsply/README.md

 - Arduino IDE as a way to compile the Arduino code.
 Install it with `sudo apt install arduino`.
 - Arduino ESP32 LittleFS uploader for uploading the data.
 Install it via the [installation guide](https://github.com/lorol/arduino-esp32fs-plugin).
 - Adafruit NeoPixel library for controlling the LEDs.
 Install it via the integrated library manager.
-- MPU6050_tocken for communicating with the gyroscope.
+- MPU6050_tockn library for communicating with the gyroscope.
 Install it via the integrated library manager.

 ## How to build it